 At this time, you cannot view the previous data for the Health Monitor.
-If your sleep did not process properly, please let us know and we can connect you with our Analytic Support team to resolve that issue.
+If your sleep did not process properly, please let us know and we can connect you with our Analytics team to resolve that issue.

 Wearing the sensor on a different part of the body with WHOOP Body may affect skin surface readings.

 All metrics are taken during sleep and the previous 90 days of Recoveries are used to calculate baselines.
 A few days of illness with lower or higher than average data points can change baselines in the health monitor.